freeCodeCamp/chapter/CONTRIBUTING.md

 You should [join our Discord server](https://discord.gg/PXqYtEh) to get connected with people interested in this project and to be aware of our future announcements.

-## Here are some ways to help us

-### 1. Take part in discussions and tell us your views

-Implementation details are still being discussed and the project is currently at a very early stage.
-The stage of the project is changing on a daily basis, thoughts and ideas are being contributed at a very high pace.

-Keep in mind that our focused discussions take place within GitHub [Issues](https://github.com/freeCodeCamp/chapter/issues) and [Pull Requests](https://github.com/freeCodeCamp/chapter/pulls).

-Before opening a new issue, please search through current issues to verify that you are not creating a duplicate issue.

-If you can't find what you were looking for then [open a new issue](https://github.com/freeCodeCamp/chapter/issues/new/choose) to share your views or to report bugs.

-For new "user stories" please do the following:

-1. Check your idea does not already exist as an [MVP issue](https://github.com/freeCodeCamp/chapter/labels/MVP), or in the [post-MVP list](https://github.com/freeCodeCamp/chapter/issues/84).
-1. [Create a new "Issue"](https://github.com/freeCodeCamp/chapter/issues/new/choose) and post details about the suggested user story.

-### 2. Contribute to this open source codebase
+## Contribute code

-If you feel ready to contribute code to this project then you should follow the below steps:
+If you are willing to contribute code to this project then you should follow the below steps:

 <details><summary>Step 1: Fork the repository on GitHub</summary>